st-bert/learn-microservices/modules/mlops/slides/5 - Project Emulation Steps.md

 #### Recover information about a specified *Experiment*:

-- The `request_information` can be:
+The `request_information` parameter can be:

-1. `general`: for obtaining general information about experiments.
+1. `general`: obtains general information about experiments
-2. `best_model`: to get the runs related to the model that achieved the best performance during cross-validation.
-In this case, specifying the `filter` for the metric to consider is required.
+2. `best_model`: retrieves runs related to the model that achieved the best performance during cross-validation.
+This requires specifying the `filter` parameter for the metric to consider
-3. `statistics`: to obtain various statistics about metrics such as mean, median, standard deviation, variance, min, max, mode, and IQR.
-You can use `filter` to specify which metrics to consider; to get a complete report of statistics, set `filter` to 'all' or omit it.
+3. `statistics`: obtains various statistics about metrics (mean, median, standard deviation, variance, min, max, mode, and IQR).
+Use the `filter` parameter to specify which metrics to consider.
+For a complete statistical report, set `filter` to 'all' or omit it

 ```
 POST request on http://127.0.0.1:5002/root/tracking/experiments